xenolog/l23network/README.md

         check_by_ping_timeout => '30'
     }

-In example above we define default *gateway* and options for waiting that network stay up.
+In this example we define default *gateway* and options for waiting that network stay up.
 Parameter *check_by_ping* define IP address, that will be pinged.
-Puppet will be blocked for waiting response for *check_by_ping_timeout* time.
+Puppet will be blocked for waiting response for *check_by_ping_timeout* seconds.
 Parameter *check_by_ping* can be IP address, 'gateway', or 'none' string for disabling checking.
 By default gateway will be pinged.